-D. Plastic snow/safety fencePlywood or oriented strand board (OSB); and alleviate the adverse effects of drifting snow or to warn and prevent access to an area by unauthorized persons.
+A snow fence may be erected on a temporary basis, not to exceed six months, to alleviate the adverse effects of drifting snow or to warn and prevent access to an area by unauthorized persons.
 When erected on a temporary basis to prevent access of unauthorized persons to any area, a snow/safety fence shall be removed within 24 hours after the elimination of the reason for which the fence was erected originally.
 Installation and Maintenance.
+All fences and walls shall be installed or constructed in a workmanlike manner with approved materials and installed to withstand wind load of

+10.9.
+Installation and Maintenance.
 All fences and walls shall be installed or constructed in a workmanlike manner with approved materials and installed to withstand wind load of 30 pounds per square foot.
 All fences and walls shall be maintained and repaired as needed.
-The owner of the property upon which the fence or wall is constructed is
+The owner of the property upon which the fence or wall is constructed is required to maintain the fence.